kaihendry/dabase.com/content/blog/favourite-shortcuts.md

 ## Pasting on the terminal

-Historically it's a middle mouse click for pasting, though I'm more familar with:
+Historically it's a middle mouse click for pasting, though I'm more familiar with:

     mod4 + v

+In alacritty it needs the configuration:

+    key_bindings:
+      - { key: V, mods: Super, action: Paste }

 ## Scrolling the terminal

 I'm used to using the mouse and ideally searching with <kbd>Ctrl+f</kbd>.

-## Resizing the Terminal

-I'm most familiar with <kbd>Ctrl + -</kbd>.
+    key_bindings:
+      - { key: F, mods: Control, action: SearchForward }

 ## Links on the Terminal

-Alacritty's default behaviour of underling links on hover and clicking them it's best for me.
+Alacritty's default behaviour of underling links on hover and clicking them is best for me.

 # Browser